samfajobi/samfajobi/README.md

 My name is Samuel

 - 🔭 I'm a dedicated Software Developer
-- 🌱 I'm currently learning React, Node Js, Javascript and Firebase
+- 🌱 I use React, Node Js, Javascript and Firebase
 - 👯 I'm looking to collaborate with other passionate developers

 <!--